iOS 16: new lockscreen, upgraded messages, and more

 Complications can also be enabled here too, a feature lifted from the Apple Watch.

-Notifications are also getting improvements, with 'Live Activities', which enables you to create widgets to follow news, hail an Uber ride, track your workouts and more.
+Notifications are also getting improvements, with 'Live Activities', where you can create new widgets to follow news, an Uber ride, workouts and more.

-Apple's Focus feature is also coming to the lock screen.
-You can add a particular focus event, so 'Meeting' could make your lock screen change to a wallpaper and widget showing details of that event.
+Focus is seeing improvements, with it being extended to your lock screen.
+These can change to the focus that you've set it to, so 'Meeting' could make your lock screen change to a wallpaper and widget that involves that focus.

-You can also use 'Focus Filters' to block out tabs in Safari, accounts in Mail, events in Calendar, and more to help you manage your workflow.
+'Focus Filters' also block out tabs in Safari, accounts in Mail, events in Calendar, and more to bring in more boundaries to your workflow.

 Messages